eddiesigner/sketch-map-generator/README.md

 ## What’s new?

+* 👉🏼 If you use Mapbox, now you can use your own custom styles!
 * 🔥 Map preview!
 Now you can see a live preview before generating a map.
 * 📍 You can move the map preview, drag a pin to pick a location and change the zoom  with no effort.
 You can still change the address settings as before if you wish.
 * 💅🏼 A whole new UI.